knpuniversity/symfony4/knpu/ep2-fundamentals/slack-legacy-bundles.md

 recipe!

 The second bundle *did* have a recipe.
-Before I started recording, I committed my changes.
+Before I started recording, I committed my changes so far.
 To see what that recipe did, let's run:

 ```terminal
 git status
 ```

 Interesting: it added a new configuration file called `httplug.yaml`.
-We don't know what this does yet, but it probably configures some sensible defaults.
-So let's ignore it unless the docs tells us otherwise.
+We don't know what this does, but it probably configures some sensible defaults.
+Let's ignore it unless the docs tells us otherwise.

 ## When composer require Fails